lofar-astron/factor/docs/source/parset.rst

 .. glossary::

+    faceting_skymodel
+        Full path to sky model (in makesourcedb format) to be used for calibrator selection and facet-boundary source avoidance (default is to use direction-independent sky model of the highest-frequency band).
+The sky model must be grouped into patches by source (in PyBDSM, this grouping can be done by setting ``bbs_patches = 'source'`` in the ``write_catalog`` task)

     max_radius_deg
         Radius from phase center within which to consider sources as potential calibrators (default = 2 * FWHM of primary beam of highest-frequency band).